Dead Island 2 Review (PlayStation 5)

 It is very, very satisfying watching zombie after zombie falls foul of your master plan.
 But, in an ironic twist, this is where the game is suddenly too quick.
 I would like to see a greater number of zombies moving more slowly at times – a huge herd of them where you can properly plan and set up an ambush that, once triggered, takes out vast swathes of them in one hit.
 It’s a minor grievance but the general pace of the playthrough is affected by it.

 I have really struggled with this Dead Island 2 review.
 Is it a good game?
 Is it a great game?
 Is it a terrible game?
 Have I enjoyed it?
 Does it entertain me?
 Am I captivated like I am in Hogwarts Legacy?

 I think I’ve decided that it’s a good game, a very polished and well-produced game but it’s by no means a great game.
 There’s nothing wrong with it per se, but I just can’t get over how it plays.
 There are elements that I feel should be quicker in how they play and elements I feel should be slower and grow more to a crescendo.

 It’s one of those titles that you play through because it’s good and then forget about it.
 That’s by no means a bad thing – games are there for entertainment purposes after all.
 But, it’s not a title that you’ll pick up in a year’s time and think to yourself, “I’ll play through this again”.

 I feel that Dead Island 2 has been compromised by its difficult and protracted development.
-If it has been released when it should have in the first half of the Xbox One and PlayStation 4 lifetime, and with just the one studio building it, then I think it would have been a really, really great game.
+If it had been released when it should, in the first half of the Xbox One and PlayStation 4 lifetime, and with just the one studio building it, then I think it would have been a really, really great game.
 I can’t help but feel there’s been more than one creative direction influencing development and that’s where these conflicting elements come from.